-The City did not adopt a new budget for the fiscal year ending June 30, 2016, per K.R.S.
+The City did not adopt a new budget for the fiscal year ending June 30, 2017, per K.R.S.
 91A.030 the prior year budget remains in effect.
-Therefore the City operated under the last adopted budget which was dated June 30, 2013 until the Council voted to amend the budget.
-The Council amended the entire budget under Ordinance 2016-01 on March 17, 2016.
+Therefore the City operated under the last adopted budget under Ordinance 2016-01 which was adopted on March 17, 2016.

-Excess of Expenditures Over Appropriations in Individual Funds
+Excess of Expenditures Over Appropriations in Individual Funds the year ended June 30, 2017:

-The following funds had an excess of actual expenditures and other financing uses over budget for the year ended June 30, 2016:
+The following funds had an excess of actual expenditures and other financing uses over budget for